Diego de los Ríos: Government in Iloilo

-His term as Governor-General of the Philippines legally ended on December 10, 1898, when the Treaty of Paris was signed transferring sovereignty of the Philippines from Spain to the United States.
-The Philippine Revolution however continued, and would become the Philippine–American War early in 1899.

 With the Spanish army being besieged by the revolutionary troops in the positions which they held in Iloilo and Molo, and being threatened by a decisive attack, the Spanish government under De los Rios eventually opened up negotiations with the Ilonggos.
 The outcome of the negotiations was the evacuation of Molo and Iloilo City by the Spanish troops and their subsequent surrender to the native forces under the command of Gen. Martin Delgado at Plaza Alfonso XII (now Plaza Libertad) on 23 December 1898, which implied Iloilo City as the last capital of the Spanish Empire in Asia and the Pacific.

 He left Iloilo and transferred temporarily to Real Fuerza de Nuestra Señora La Virgen del Pilar de Zaragoza in Zamboanga bringing with him the remnants of his colonial forces in the Visayas on the eve of the surrender of the Spanish forces in Visayas to the Ilonggo revolutionaries on December 24, 1898.
 Thereafter when moved to Zamboanga as his last bastion, he surrendered to the authorities.